 April 25th: The Publick Musick

 The period-instrument ensemble Publick Musick will perform one of Mozart’s greatest masterpieces for chamber ensemble, the String Quintet in C Major, K. 515.
-Publick Musick’s Artistic Directors Boel Gidholm, violin, and Christopher Haritatos, cello, will be joined for this concert by Cynthia Roberts, violin; Daniel Elyar, viola; and Alissa Smith, viola.
+Publick Musick’s Artistic Directors Boel Gidholm, violin, and Christopher Haritatos, cello, will be joined for this concert by Theresa Salomon, violin; Daniel Elyar, viola; and Alissa Smith, viola.

 May 2nd: Antara Winds